alexdibol/algo_systems/README.md

 - Investment advice
 - Financial advice
 - Trading advice
-- A recommendation to buy or sell any security, derivative, or financial instrument
+- A recommendation to buy or sell any financial instrument

-All examples referenced within the broader formation materials are synthetic or illustrative unless explicitly stated otherwise.
+All examples referenced in associated materials are synthetic or illustrative unless explicitly stated otherwise.

 Past performance — whether simulated or real — is not indicative of future results.